Discord Bot Hosting 2026: Production Guide for 24/7 Bots

 client.login(process.env.DISCORD_TOKEN);

-Store your bot token in a .env file (never hardcode it):
+Store the token in .env (never hardcode):

 DISCORD_TOKEN=your_token_here